mtdowner/mtdowner/README.md

-- 👋 Hi, I’m @mtdowner, but you can call me Missy.
-I'm not even sure how you would pronounce that.
+👋 Hi, I’m @mtdowner, but I'm unsure how to pronounce that.. so you can call me Missy for short.
-- 👀 Anyhoot: I am a very new beginner just beginning to learn web development.
-Allllll by myself! 😁
+- 👀 Anyhoot: I am super duper new to web development, and I'm learning everything on my own.
+With the help of some awesome resources, of course.
+But still, I'm learning allll by myself!
-- 🌱 I’m currently learning how to code for my organization's website.
+- 🌱 At 30 years old, I have decided to  ryk up  currently learning how to code for my organization's website.
 - 💞️ I’m looking to collaborate on easy projects/tutorials so I can gain experience using GitHub, because I am often confused!
 - 📫 How to reach me: <URL> mdowner@southwestrecoveryalliance.onmicrosoft.com </URL>